tatumamckinnis/Markov/README.md

-# Project 2: Markov, Spring 2023
+# Project 2: Markov, Fall 2023

-This is the directions document for Project P2 Markov in CompSci 201 at Duke University, Spring 2023.
-[This document details the workflow](https://coursework.cs.duke.edu/cs-201-spring-23/resources-201/-/blob/main/projectWorkflow.md) for downloading the starter code for the project, updating your code on coursework using Git, and ultimately submitting to Gradescope for autograding.
+This is the directions document for Project P2 Markov in CompSci 201 at Duke University, Fall 2023.

+See [the details document](docs/details.md) for information on using Git, starting the project, and more details about the project including using Git.

 ## Outline